Skip to main content

 Overview

-When a sale is oversubscribed (more demand than tokens available), the settlement strategy determines how tokens are allocated among participants.
-Specifically, it determines how much of each participant’s commitment is accepted (used to purchase tokens) and how much is refunded.
+When a sale is oversubscribed (more demand than tokens available), you need to decide how tokens are allocated among participants.
+Specifically, you determine how much of each participant’s commitment is accepted (used to purchase tokens) and how much is refunded.
+Sonar does not provide off-the-shelf settlement computation — you implement the allocation logic yourself.
+The sections below describe common approaches at a high level to help you decide on a strategy.
 This decision is independent of your pricing strategy.

 Pro-Rata Allocation